MuseIT-project/image-converter/README.md

 ## Project Overview

 This project focuses on converting images to multimodal representations.
-It provides functionalities to convert image colors to different, predefined, adjacent colors (see transformations section below)
+It provides functionalities to convert image colors to different, predefined, adjacent colors (see transformations section below).
+It was based on previous work performed on behalf of the University of Boras, by Andreas.

 ## Tech stack